smart8099/invoice-application/README.md

 # Mpidegree Assessment Project
-> This is a web application that provides commercial and scientific space travel services.
+> This is a web application that provides CRUD API endpoints for a business
-> The application will allow users to book rockets and join selected space missions.
+> to create invoices for purchased products.
+Admins can also upload a csv
+>data of previously purchased invoices.